ditadi/continuum/README.md

 `labelFinishSubtitle`: String added to increase your message when the feedback was sent.
 Optional.

 `onFeedbackSent`: Callback returning the response of the feedback.
+Optional

+`onFeedbackOpen`: Callback called when the feedback is open from popover.
+Optional

 ```jsx
 interface FeedbackResponse {